-This card was introduced in the US market a couple of years ago.
+In this post I wanted to take a close look at the Aer Lingus Visa Signature® Card, which is one of the lesser-known Chase cards.
+The card is currently offering its best new member bonus since being introduced in the US market a few years ago.
 It’s a card that many people haven’t had before, and also one that potentially offers a lot of value, so I think it’s worth being aware of.

 Let’s talk about everything you need to know about Aer Lingus’ US credit card.

 Aer Lingus Credit Card Basics For September 2021